What is a workplace safety plan and what should it include?

 Workplace safety plans are a proactive list of security measures to minimize workplace danger.

-They are crucial when addressing domestic violence at work as they identify a process of action to increase workplace safety when an employee is experiencing domestic violence.
+They are crucial when addressing domestic violence at work, as they identify a process of action to increase workplace safety when an employee is experiencing domestic violence.

-Union representatives should be familiar with safety plans whether or not domestic violence has come up before at the workplace.
+Union representatives should be familiar with safety plans, whether or not domestic violence has come up before at the workplace.

-Features of domestic violence safety plan at work should:
+A domestic violence safety plan at work should:

 - Be a flexible, changeable document